DevScholar/rust-for-js-devs/src/language/exception-handling.md

 # Exception Handling

-In .NET, an exception is a type that inherits from the [`System.Exception`][net-system-exception] class.
+In JavaScript, an exception should always be an [`Error`][js-system-exception] object or an instance of an `Error` subclass.
 Exceptions are thrown if a problem occurs in a code section.
 A thrown exception is passed up the stack until the application handles it or the program terminates.